New York Roads - I-87 - Northway

 Based on the second photo, I assume the first one is also NB and that both are from 1976.
 I know both are courtesy Michael Summa.

-More Canadian infiltration, caught by Doug Kerr.
+More Canadian infiltration, first two photos courtesy Doug Kerr.
 Interesting that their autoroute signs are a darker blue than our Interstate signs; if you follow the A-15 link at bottom you'll see Québec's version of the I-87 shield.

 Just across the border heading SB, a poorly designed but well-intentioned hint to Canadians.

-A view of the customs booth at the Canadian border.
+Views of the customs booths on each side of the Canadian border.
 On the right, a small road dead-ends precisely at the border.
-This happens to be US 9's actual end (a long time ago, it went through customs instead), though the end NB is signed at the last I-87 onramp.
+This happens to be US 9's actual end (a long time ago, it went through customs instead), though the NB end is signed at the last I-87 onramp.

 The remainder of the photos are courtesy Averill Hecht.